RMT ε‑Band Acceptance (Edge Risk Score)

 • Balanced tier uses ϵf={0.01,0.01,0.01,0.01}\epsilon_f = \{0.01, 0.01, 0.01, 0.01\} for {ffn, attn, embed, other} respectively (q95–q97 of null deltas).

 • Conservative uses the same per-family ε defaults: ϵf={0.01,0.01,0.01,0.01}\epsilon_f = \{0.01, 0.01, 0.01, 0.01\}.
-Values are recorded in the packaged tiers.yaml (invarlock._data.runtime/tiers.yaml) and surfaced in reports.
+Values are recorded in the packaged tiers.yaml (runtime/tiers.yaml) and surfaced in reports.
 Provide overrides via INVARLOCK_CONFIG_ROOT/runtime/tiers.yaml when needed.

 Example: with r_base = 1.20 and ε = 0.01, the guard allows r_cur ≤ (1+0.01) × 1.20 = 1.212.

-To recalibrate, run null baselines (no edit) and compute per-family deltas Δ(f) = r_cur(f)/r_base(f) − 1 (skip cases with missing baseline).
+To recalibrate, run null baselines (no edit) and compute per-family deltas Δ(f) = r_cur(f)/r_base(f) − 1 (skip cases with missing or zero baseline).
 Set ε(f) to the q95–q99 quantile of Δ(f).
 For small families or tiny sample sizes, use a slightly larger ε to avoid spurious failures.

 Runtime Contract (report)

-• report reports rmt.{mode,edge_risk_by_family_base,edge_risk_by_family,epsilon_default,epsilon_by_family,epsilon_violations,stable,status}.
+• report records rmt.{mode,edge_risk_by_family_base,edge_risk_by_family,epsilon_default,epsilon_by_family,epsilon_violations,stable,status}.

 • Per-family details for rendering live under rmt.families.*.{edge_base,edge_cur,epsilon,allowed,ratio,delta}.